drscotthawley/SHAART/README.md

 * Do I always need an audio file?
 No. You don't need a WAV file to use the room mode calculator or the Sabine calculator.
 * Can I get a logarithmic frequency scale for the spectrogram?
 Not yet.
 * For waterfall plots, it doesn't clear the window if you change the input data, resulting in multiple plots on the same page.
 Bug or feature?
 * Does the "Record" feature work?
 Not yet.
 * How do I contribute to SHAART?
 Submit a Pull Request!

 <a name="notes"></a>

 ## Release Notes / Issues
 * v0.7:

-   o Updated code from Python 2.7 to Python 3.7 o Updated GUI from Qt4 to Qt5 o Added capability for Windows & Linux executable builds
+   * Updated code from Python 2.7 to Python 3.7
+   * Updated GUI from Qt4 to Qt5
+   * Added capability for Windows & Linux executable builds

 * v0.6: Minor improvements to speed and reliability

 * v0.5: